eisenzopf/redactomatic/README.md

 This will install required Python libraries and download the small (en_core_web_sm) and large (en_core_web_lg) Spacy models.

+## Hardware Requirements

+By default, Redactomatic will use the Spacy small ML model.
+However, if you plan to use the large model via the *--large* command line flag, be sure that the machine is utilizing a GPU capable of running large Transformer models.
+Also, you will need memory at least four times as large as the input data file.
+You can reduce this requirement by breaking up input files into smaller pieces and including each of them with the *--inputfile* flag.

 ## Usage

 Once installed, redactomatic needs at a minimum the 1. name of the input conversation file (--inputfile) in CSV format, 2. the modaility (--modality which must be voice or text), and 3. the column in the CSV containing the text to redact (--column), the column containing the conversation ID (--idcolumn).